tcorral/methodology-angular-development/README.md

 #### Methods

 Methods names should be camel-cased.
-Also, keep methods and properties names consistent across shared methods, for exmaple:
+Also, keep methods and properties names consistent across shared methods, for example:

 ```javascript
 module.controller('TodoController', ['TodoFactory', function(TodoFactory) {